Month: January 2014

 Posted on Updated on

-Having great ideas that are not understood or validated is pointless, just as being great at “filling in the gaps” to do amazing things does not accomplish much if what you are building achieves little towards your goals.
-This post is about Dreaming Big, and then turning those dreams into actionable plans.
+Having great ideas that are not understood or validated is pointless, just as being great at “filling in the gaps” to do amazing things does not accomplish much if what you are building achieves little toward your needs and goals.
+This post is about Dreaming Big and turning those dreams into actionable plans.

-Let me preface this post by stating that both are important, and both are complementary roles.
-But, when you don’t recognize the difference between the two it becomes much harder to successfully execute and realize value/gain a competitive advantage.
+Let me preface this post by stating that both are important and complementary roles.
+But, if you don’t recognize the difference between the two, it becomes much more challenging to execute and realize value/gain a competitive advantage.

-The visionary person has great ideas but doesn’t always create plans or follow-through on developing the idea.
-There are many reasons why this happens (distractions, new interests, frustration, lack of time), so it is good to be aware of that as this type of person can benefit by being paired with someone who is willing and able to understand a new idea or approach, and then take the next steps to flesh out a high-level plan to present that idea and potential benefits to key stakeholders.
+The Visionary has great ideas but doesn’t always create plans or follow through on developing the idea.
+There are many reasons why this happens (distractions, new interests, frustration, lack of time), so it is good to be aware of that, as this type of person can benefit by being paired with people willing and able to understand a new idea or approach, and then take the next steps to flesh out a high-level plan to present that idea and potential benefits to key stakeholders.
+People may view them as aloof or unfocused.

-The insightful person sees the potential in an idea, helps others to understand the benefits and gain their support, and often creates and executes a plan to prototype and validate the idea – killing it off early if the anticipated goals are unachievable.
-They document, learn from these experiences, and become more and more proficient with validation of the idea or approach and quantification of the potential benefits.
+The Insightful sees the potential in an idea, helps others understand the benefits and gain their support, and often creates and executes a plan to prototype and validate the idea – killing it off early if the anticipated goals are unachievable.
+They document, learn from these experiences, and become more and more proficient with validating the idea or approach and quantifying the potential benefits.
+They are usually very pragmatic.

-Neither of these types of people are affected by loss aversion bias.
+Neither of these types of people is affected by loss aversion bias.

-I find it amazing how frequently you hear someone referred to as being Visionary, only to see that the person in question was able to eliminate some of the noise and “see further down the road” than most people.
-While this is a valuable skill to have, it is more akin to analytics and science than art.
-Insight usually comes from focus, understanding, intelligence, and being open minded.
-Those qualities are important in both business and personal settings.
+I find it amazing how frequently you hear someone referred to as being Visionary, only to see that the person in question could eliminate some of the noise and “see further down the road” than most people.
+While this skill is valuable, it is more akin to analytics and science than art.
+Insight usually comes from focus, understanding, intelligence, and being open-minded.
+Those qualities matter in both business and personal settings.

-On the other hand, someone who is truly visionary looks beyond what is already illuminated and can therefore be detected or analyzed.
+On the other hand, someone truly visionary looks beyond what is already illuminated and can, therefore, be detected or analyzed.
 It’s like a game of chess where the visionary person is thinking six or seven moves ahead.
 They are connecting the dots for the various future possibilities while their competitor is still thinking about their next move.

-The interesting thing is that this can be very frustrating situation for everyone.
+Interestingly, this can be a very frustrating situation for everyone.

-• The person with the good idea may become frustrated because they feel that they are misunderstood or ignored.
+• The Visionary with an excellent idea may become frustrated because they feel an unmet need to be understood.

-• Those visionary ideas and suggestions are often viewed as tangential or even irrelevant.
-It is only over time that the others understand what the visionary person was trying to show them – often after a competitor has started to execute on the idea.
+• Others view the visionary ideas and suggestions as tangential or irrelevant.
+It is only over time that the others understand what the visionary person was trying to show them – often after a competitor has started executing a similar idea.

-• The insightful person that wants to make a difference can feel constrained in environments that are static and offer little opportunity for change and improvement.
+• The Insightful wanting to make a difference can feel constrained in static environments, offering little opportunity for change and improvement.

 Both Insightful and Visionary people feel that they are being strategic.
-Both are focused on doing the right thing.
+Both believe they are doing the right thing.
 Both have similar goals.
-That’s what is truly ironic.
-They may view each other as the competition, rather than seeing the potential of collaborating.
+What’s truly ironic is they may view each other as the competition rather than seeing the potential of collaborating.

-This is where a strong management team can have a positive impact by fostering a culture of innovation and placing these people together to work towards a common goal.
-Providing a small amount of time and resources to explore an idea can lead to amazing outcomes.
-When I had my consulting company I sometimes joked, “What would Google do?”
+A strong management team can positively impact creativity by fostering a culture of innovation and placing these people together to work towards a common goal.
+Providing little time and resources to explore an idea can lead to remarkable outcomes.
+When I had my consulting company, I sometimes joked, “What would Google do?” to describe that amazing things were possible and waiting to be done.

-The insightful person may see a payback on their ideas much sooner than the visionary person, and I believe that is due to their focus on what is already in front of them.
-It may be a year or more before what the visionary person has described shifts to the mainstream and into the realm of insight – hopefully before it reaches the realm of common sense (or worse yet, is completely passed by).
+The insightful person may see a payback on their ideas sooner than the visionary person, and that is due to their focus on what is already in front of them.
+It may be a year or more before what the visionary person has described shifts to the mainstream and into the realm of insight – hopefully before it reaches the realm of common sense (or worse yet, is entirely passed by).

-My recommendation is that people create a system to gather ideas, along with a description of what the purpose, goals, and advantages of those ideas are.
-Foster creative behavior by rewarding people for participation, whether or not the ideas are used.
-Then, review those ideas on a regular basis.
-With any luck you will find some good ideas – some insightful and possibly some even visionary.
+I recommend that people create a system to gather ideas, along with a description of what the purpose, goals, and advantages of those ideas are.
+Foster creative behavior by rewarding people for participation regardless of what becomes of the idea.
+Review those ideas regularly and document your commentary.
+You will find good ideas with luck – some insightful and possibly even visionary.

-Look for commonalities and trends to identify the people who are able to cut through the noise or see beyond the periphery, and the areas having the greatest potential for innovation.
+Look for commonalities and trends to identify the people who can cut through the noise or see beyond the periphery and the areas having the greatest innovation potential.
 This approach will help drive your business to the next level.

 You never know where the next good idea will come from.
-Supporting efforts like these provide opportunities to grow – people, products, and profits.
+Efforts like these provide growth opportunities for people, products, and profits.